 Switzerland’s most successful professional golfer, Paolo Quirici played on the European pro circuit from 1989 to 2001.
-He recently took up hickory golf winning the US Professional Hickory Championships in 2013 and 2014.
-Furthermore at the World Hickory Championship in Scotland he won in 2013 and got a great 2nd place behind Sandy Lyle in 2014.
+He recently took up hickory golf, winning the US Professional Hickory Championships in 2013 and 2014.
+And at the World Hickory Championship in Scotland he won in 2013 and earned an outstanding 2nd place behind Sandy Lyle in 2014.
 He has recently been appointed Sport Director at the Swiss Golf Association (ASG).
 He also runs his own golf school, based at the beautiful Golf Club Lugano.

 How does hickory golf differ from standard golf?

-How does the game differ playing with hickory-shafted clubs?
+How does the game differ when playing with hickory-shafted clubs?

 What inspired you to become a golfer?